How to Choose the Best Hotel for Business Travel

 Hilton and Marriott are widely regarded as two of the top hotel companies for business travel because of the consistent quality and value.
 Business Traveller also awarded Marriott and Hilton as two of the top worldwide hotel companies in their 2018 Business Traveller Awards.

-What about the best hotel chains for business travel?
+What are the best hotel chains for business travel?

 Let's zoom in a bit — what about the specific chains?